(I published this article back in 2013, but I still believe that it can bring value to many consultants.)

 This implies not carrying out deliberate actions that passively or actively force employees to adjust ways of measuring or interpreting data to the outcome or goal expected by the rest of the company.

-Remember that external decisions try to change behaviors, while internal decisions reinforce team growth.
+Have in mind that external decisions try to change behaviors, while internal decisions reinforce team growth.

 Rule 4.
 Never use metrics as a method of pressure or to punish people.